Searching ...

 July 2023: Inventory stays low as prices show stabilization

 South Carolina is a top place to move to, but higher mortgage rates and housing prices are tempering sales activity midway through 2023.
-These factors have impacted sales activity in the greater Charleston real estate market.
+These factors have impacted sales activity in the greater Charleston, SC, real estate market.
 July 2023 reported shrinking inventory, with regional new listings down 18%.
 Meanwhile, median sales prices inched upward to 1.5%.

 New listings for all residential properties were down year-over-year (YOY) and year-to-date (YTD), both by 18%.
 It contributed to a closed sales rate decline of 21%.
 To put the current sales activity in perspective, July’s pending and closed sales figures are slightly below the pre-pandemic levels of 2018 and 2019.